 - Evolving the 'Done': With VSM, teams are prompted to evolve their definition of 'done'.
 This places emphasis on tangible outcomes and fosters a delivery pipeline centred on customer value.

-- Synchronizing with Agile Practices: VSM bolsters continuous delivery, harmonizing seamlessly with Agile, Kanban, and DevOps practices.
+- Synchronizing with agile Practices: VSM bolsters continuous delivery, harmonizing seamlessly with other complimentary agile practices like Kanban and DevOps.

 Blueprint for VSM Integration in Scrum Teams: